memespring/wiki-platformland-content/explaining.md

 <!-- TITLE: Explaining government as a platform-->
 <!-- SUBTITLE: Different strategies and mataphors -->

+## Digital service teams are your users

+By

 ## The infrastructure argument

 Platforms represent shared infrastructure.
 A modern government needs to approach digital platforms in the same way it does roads or company law.